N0taR0b0t/LPF_Battles/README.md

 Another example would be the entry for the 1939 conflict in Albania:

 Albania	Historical Conflict Event Dataset	1939 ['World War II', 'World War II']

+I attempted to address unique edge cases, but unfortunately there are many.